 Cradle cap is a common skin disorder in infants.
-Natural treatments for cradle cap is also called as seborrheic dermatitis.
+Natural treatments for cradle caps are also called seborrheic dermatitis.
 This skin disorder is characterized by yellowish, scaly patches on the scalp and redness of the skin.
 A cradle cap can be itchy and uncomfortable for babies.
 The condition usually clears up without treatment in about 6 to 12 months.

 A cradle cap is a common skin condition that develops on a baby’s scalp.
-The state is caused by the build-up of sebum and dead skin cells on the scalp.
+The build-up of sebum and dead skin cells on the scalp causes the state.
 Some babies are more prone to developing cradle caps than others.
 It can be due to one or more of these reasons:

 1. A family history of cradle cap: A family history of cradle cap: Some babies are born to parents with a family history of the condition.

-2. The baby’s genetics: Certain genes may predispose a baby to develop cradle cap.
+2. The baby’s genetics: Certain genes may predispose a baby to develop a cradle cap.

 3. The environment in which they live: The amount of time that the infant spends on their back, diaper area, and other places where they are more prone to developing the condition will affect how often it forms.
 This is sometimes referred to as location dependent

-4. The baby’s diet: Certain foods have been documented to worsen the symptoms of cradle cap, such as bananas and avocado.
+4. The baby’s diet: Certain foods have been documented to worsen the symptoms of cradle cap, such as bananas and avocados.
 Cradle cap is a common condition that affects babies.

-5 Reasons Why You Should Use a Natural Treatments for Cradle Cap
+5 Reasons Why You Should Use Natural Treatments for Cradle Cap

 1. Cradle cap happens when babies have skin that feels tight and flaky.
 As they get older, their scalp becomes dry and scaly.
 When you wash your child’s hair, you may notice itchy bumps on his head.
 These bumps are called cradle caps.
 If you don’t treat these bumps right away, they could become infected.

-2. There are many reasons why you should use a natural treatment for cradle cap.
-One reason is that using a natural treatment for cradle caps can help prevent future outbreaks of cradle cap.
-Another reason is that using a topical treatment for cradle cap can help ease the itching and discomfort caused by cradle cap.
+2. There are many reasons why you should use a natural treatment for cradle caps.
+One reason is that using a natural treatment for cradle caps can help prevent future outbreaks of cradle caps.
+Another reason is that using a topical treatment for a cradle cap can help ease the itching and discomfort caused by a cradle cap.

-3. A natural treatment for cradle cap is safe for kids who have sensitive skin.
-Using a natural treatment for cradle ca can reduce the risk of irritation.
+3. A natural treatment for cradle caps is safe for kids who have sensitive skin.
+Using a natural remedy for the cradle can reduce the risk of irritation.

-4. A natural treatment for craddle cap can help heal your baby’s scalp.
-By healing the scalp, you’ll help your baby’s hair grow healthier and stronger.
+4. A natural treatment for cradle caps can help heal your baby’s scalp.
+You’ll help your baby’s hair grow healthier and stronger by healing the scalp.

-5. Using a natural treatment to cure cradle cap can protect your baby’s scalp.
+5. Using a natural treatment to cure cradle caps can protect your baby’s scalp.
 Your baby’s scalp will stay protected from infection if you apply a natural treatment regularly.

-How to Prevent and Natural Treatments for Cradle Cap?
+How to Prevent and Natural Treatments for Cradle Caps?